Professor David Maxwell

 I have held Visiting Fellowships/Residencies at the University of Western Australia, Basel University, Switzerland and the Rockefeller Center, Bellagio, Italy.
 I have also been Honorary Fellow at the University of Zimbabwe; Wits Institute for Social and Economic Research, University of Witwatersrand, South Africa and the Département des Sciences Historiques, University of Lubumbashi, DRC.
 I have been awarded major reseach grants from the Economic and Social Research Council (x2); the Harry Frank Guggenheim Foundation, and most recently a Leverhulme Research Fellowship (2016-18).

 I am an historian of African Christianity who has written on mission history in colonial and post-colonial settings; the religious encounter of Christianity with African traditional religion; indigenous African Christian movements; Pentecostalism, transnationalism and religious globalisation.
+I also have an interest in religion and the media, particularly religious print and photography.
 My first monograph considered the religious encounter in Zimbabwe and my second book was the history of a Southern African transnational Pentecostal movement.
-I am currently researching the missionary and African contributions to the creation of so-called ‘colonial knowledge’ in Belgian Congo/DRC.
-I also have an interest in religion and the media, particularly religious print and photography.
+The third book, Religious Entanglements, examined missionary and African contributions to the creation of so-called ‘colonial knowledge’ in Belgian Congo/DRC.
+I am currently working on a broad-based study of Church, State and Society in post-colonial Zimbabwe.

 I am particularly interested in supervising graduate work in any of the following areas: